< Back to Previous

 Italians cultivate the tallest, thinnest dark green trees I have ever seen.
 They ascend in little groves or stand alone.
 Could these bear true fruits?
 Or are they ornamental?
 Anywhere but not everywhere, in the vast perspective they stand out like needles, or Christmas trees distorted by replication, and they are far blacker than anything else, so they mark space in a cairnlike way.
 In fact, like everything else in this oil, they are a variation of green, merely the darkest in a spectrum from the ochre bushes in the foreground to fields, both wild and planted, of every shade from light to dark green, and not in any continuous pallet but scattered about a green color wheel.

-And the whole, as randomly as it is viewed from any perspective—hilly, alternately wild and domestic, sectored and rambling, houses tucked behind trees, woods subtending farms, yellow vegetation dipping below shamrock and emerald green—always gives the appearance of artistic perfection, as though each detail of landscape were put there by a maestro in a balanced harmony generated by a simple algebraic formula it would take lifetimes to solve.
+And the whole, as randomly as it is viewed from any perspective—hilly, alternately wild and domestic, sectored and rambling, houses tucked behind trees, woods subtending farms, yellow vegetation dipping below shamrock and emerald green—always gives the appearance of artistic brush strokes, as though each detail of landscape was put there by a maestro in a balanced harmony generated by an algebraic formula it would take lifetimes to solve.

 Italian distances on road signs are startlingly inconsistent.
 En route to Siena, we hit a roundabout marked 12 kilometers, 11 while exiting it, then 10 a hundred meters further.
 Wow, we’d be there in no time!
 After driving maybe three or four kilometers, I next saw a sign for Siena 12.
 For the next four kilometers, signs varied from Sienna 12 to Sienna 10, going back and forth but never below 10.
 Then a few meters past a Siena 12 was a Siena 9, and soon a Siena 6.